TzuChieh/NumPy-ML/README.md

 ## Database

-The dataset for training and evaluation are obtained from [Yann LeCun's MNIST page](http://yann.lecun.com/exdb/mnist/).
+The MNIST dataset for training and evaluation of handwritten digits are obtained from [Yann LeCun's MNIST page](http://yann.lecun.com/exdb/mnist/).